Katie Walsh, deputy chief of staff in the Trump administration, is leaving the White House.

 Later that year, Walsh became regional finance director for the McCain campaign.
 And during the 2010 and 2012 cycles, Walsh worked for the National Republican Senatorial Committe.
 She joined the RNC the following year.

-First there’s Hope Hicks, Trump’s press secretary during the campaign and another behind-the-scenes operative who is rarely heard from but who Trump may not have been able to win without.
+Katie Walsh was one of four highly-influential women in the Trump administration.
+First there’s Hope Hicks, Trump’s press secretary during the campaign and another behind-the-scenes operative who is rarely heard from but whom Trump may not have been able to win without.

 “Hope Hicks is a tremendously talented person…She’s a little shy, but that’s okay, because she is really, really talented,” Trump said at a recent rally, during which he had Hicks come on stage and briefly address the crowd.

-Hope Hicks will be the White House director of strategic communications in the Trump administration.
+Hope Hicks is the White House director of strategic communications in the Trump administration.

 There’s also Kellyanne Conway, Trump’s campaign manager from August 2016 until Election Day.
-She is the first woman to ever run a successful U.S. presidential campaign, and she will be joining Trump in the White House in the role of counselor to the president.
+She is the first woman to ever run a successful U.S. presidential campaign, and she is the counselor to the president.

 “Katie Walsh is an all-star,” Kellyanne Conway said in a statement today.
 “She helped our party achieve sweeping victories across the country, and I’m thrilled to have another strong female leader on our Senior White House team.”